secure-device-onboard/all-in-one-demo/README.md

 # Configuring JAVA execution environment

-Appropriate proxy configuration should be updated in _JAVA_OPTIONS environment variable.
+Appropriate proxy configuration should be updated in **`_JAVA_OPTIONS`** environment variable.(Mandatory, if you are working behind a proxy.)

 # Directory structure

-The all-in-one-demo repository is structured into following 2 fodlers.
+The all-in-one-demo repository is structured into following 2 folders.
 * `services` : The implementation for All-In-One demo services, which includes messages redirection as well automatic extension of vouchers and scheduling TO0 requests for them.